m7a/lo-banana-pi-m2p-edu/README.md

    (1) is the `u-boot-sunxi-with-spl.bin` correct?
    One cannot really know, but (new) good u-boot binaries will show bootloader output on HDMI.
-   (2) is the `boot.cmd` (and from that: `boot.scr`) correct?
+   (2) is the bootloader configuration correct?
-   It is quite hard to get this file right and one can still foreget to re-generate `boot.scr` afterwards (hint: put an echo with a changing version number in there and check if it occurs on-screen).
+   It is quite hard to get configuration right by hand.
+However, Debian package `u-boot-menu` provides an automatism which can be invoked by `/usr/sbin/u-boot-update` to generate a configuration `/boot/extlinux/extlinux.conf` which (despite its name) can be processed by u-boot.
+The first step is to check the file's existence and if it contains proper `UUID` of the microSD card's first partition.
    Note that message `Starting kernel...` without further progress can be caused by either (1) or (2)!

-In any case, the method of debugging should be to try out different things and if they fail, attempt to “revert“ to a known good configuration.

 ## Customization Variables